-You must have made an attempt to recolve your complaint through informal means, as described in the

-IPRG, before submitting a formal complaint.
+You must have made an attempt to resolve your complaint through informal means, as described in the IPRG, before submitting a formal complaint.

 (Please note boxes will expand as you type)

-Section 1: Stu udent details
+Section 1: Student details

+udent details

 First name Surname

 Student ID nu ımber Contact email

 Address for c orrespondence about your complaint

-Telephone nu ımber
+Telephone number

 Mobile number er

-Course of stu dy
+Course of study

 Year group Postcode

-Section 2: Inf ormal stage (Stage 1)
+Section 2: Informal stage (Stage 1)

-d to resolve your complaint by inform al means?
-YES / I NO delete as applicable
+Have you tried to resolve your complaint by informal means?
+YES / NO delete as applicable

 YES NO

-With whom below your reason(s) for not becedure as described in the IPRG
+With whom Please indicate below your reason(s) for not following the procedure as described in the IPRG

 Date

-Outcome 1
+Outcome

-Why do you r (please explain be emain dissatisfied with the outcome low)
+Why do you remain dissatisfied with the outcome (please explain below)

 Section 3: De tails of complaint

-ı it concisely details of what happened/ you were affected. didn't happen, wh en it happened, who was
+Please set out concisely details of what happened/didn't happen, when it happened, who was involved, how you were affected.

+Confirm to Friday

-Section 4: Ev idence
+Section 4: Evidence

-explanation o y documentary evidence you have su f how it supports the case.
-Ensure ea o on).
-If you have just one or two item an five items of evidence please inclu ch document is lal s of evidence leav belled with the item letter (Item A, e the other rows blank.
-If you
+Please list any documentary evidence you have supplied to support your complaint with a brief explanation of how it supports the case.
+Ensure each document is labelled with the item letter (Item A, Item B and so on).
+If you have just one or two items of evidence leave the other rows blank.
+If you have more than five items of evidence please include a supplementary list.

-Item Title of document How it supports s your complaint
+Item Title of document How it supports your complaint

 Item A

 Item B